AXIHIXA/Memo/notes/cpp/notes.md

             fun4(std::forward<Args>(args) ...);
         }

-        template <typename ...
+        // this one does perfect forwarding, successfully calling the std::string && specification template <typename ...
 Args>
         void fun3_1(Args && ... args)
         {
             fun4(std::forward<Args>(args) ...);
         }

-        template <typename ...
+        // this one doesn't do perfect forwarding, only calling the template template <typename ...
 Args>
         void fun3_2(Args && ... args)
         {